Starting and registering a food business

-- Anyone who runs a food business in Bristol must register any premises with Bristol City Council used for storing, selling, distributing or preparing food.
+- Anyone who runs a food business in Bristol must register any premises with Bristol City Council used for storing, selling, distributing or preparing food or drink.

 - Anyone starting a new food business must register it with the Local Authority at least 28 days before doing so.